Today I’m joining my good Friend Cindy at County Road 407 for her monthly Pinterest Challenge.

 I also like adding bare branches to outdoor flower containers during the fall and winter.
 It’s a great way to keep your containers full until spring flowers appear again.

-This DIY apothecary cabinet is still a favorite furniture transformation and all the details are on this post.
+This DIY apothecary cabinet is still a favorite furniture transformation.

 I hope you enjoyed these vignettes and you are inspired to bring the outdoors inside with some elements of nature.